-J.A.
-HENCKELS CLASSIC CLEAVER
+HENCKELS MEAT CLEAVER

 Henkels leads the way in cleaver manufacturing.
 Full-tang with triple-rivet handle.
 Whether chopping through hard joints or straight through bone you'll find this sharp blade has the weight and balance that rivals cleavers that cost twice as much.

-VICTORINOX FIBROX PRO
+VICTORINOX SWISS ARMY CUTLERY FIBROX PRO